Bluedot-Innovation/documentation/docs/integrations/Oracle Responsys/Android.md

 }
 ```

 4\.
-Finally, start Geo-triggering as per the [Bluedot Geo-triggering Android documentation](../../Point%20SDK/Android/Geo-triggering.md).
+Finally, start Geo-triggering as per the [Rezolve Geo-triggering Android documentation](../../Point%20SDK/Android/Geo-triggering.md).

 For further information on the classes and methods discussed within this documentation, please refer to the [Android SDK documentation](../../Point%20SDK/Android/Overview.md).

 **GitHub Sample Project**
 -------------------------

-A sample project which demonstrates the integration of the Responsys SDK and Bluedot Point SDK is available on **[GitHub](https://github.com/Bluedot-Innovation/OracleMinimalApp-Android)**.
+A sample project which demonstrates the integration of the Responsys SDK and Rezolve Point SDK is available on **[GitHub](https://github.com/Bluedot-Innovation/OracleMinimalApp-Android)**.